 - This website focuses mainly on developmental stammering, starting as a young child.
-However stammering can also start in adults, due to a stroke or other neurological trauma, a psychological trauma or depression, or as a result of certain drugs.
+However stammering can also start in adults, due to a stroke or other neurological trauma or disease, a psychological trauma or depression, as a result of certain drugs, or for unknown reasons.
 Below Introduction.

 - With any stammer, to be a disability it must have a substantial (ie more than minor or trivial) effect on one’s ability to carry out normal day-to-day activities: see separate ‘Disability’ main page.

 - However if the stammering starts in adulthood, there is the further question of whether the substantial adverse effect is ‘long-term’ (below).
-‘Long-term’ normally means at least 12 months, so it’s fine if the effect has already lasted 12 months at the time of the discrimination.
+‘Long-term’ normally means at least 12 months, so it is fine if the effect has already lasted 12 months at the time of the discrimination.

-- If the substantial effect hasn’t yet lasted 12 months when the discrimination happened, the ‘long-term’ test is met if it “could well” last that long.
-Medical evidence (below) is likely to be helpful in showing the test is met.
-Whether it “could well” last at least 12 months is assessed as at the time of the alleged discrimination (below); it is not relevant what happens afterwards, even if by the time of the tribunal hearing it is clear that the effect has lasted that long.
+- If the substantial effect hasn’t yet lasted 12 months when the discrimination happened, the ‘long-term’ test is met if the effect “could well” last that long.
+Medical evidence (below) is likely to be important in showing the test is met.
+Whether the effect “could well” last at least 12 months is assessed as at the time of the alleged discrimination (below); it is not relevant what happens afterwards, even if by the time of the tribunal hearing it is clear that the effect has lasted that long.